 My first year as a teacher, my fourth-grade classroom was next door to a teacher who had excellent classroom management.
 He had an engaging teaching style.
 He was also six foot four, with a deep, booming voice.
 He coached high school basketball.
 Before becoming a teacher, he’d been a prison guard.

-From what I could tell, the way this teacher’s classroom-management system went something like this: He would look at a misbehaving student from anywhere in the room and say something like, “Son, if you make me come over there…”
+From what I could tell, the way this teacher’s classroom-management system worked went something like this: He would look at a misbehaving student from anywhere in the room and say something like, “Son, if you make me come over there…”

 Then, he would just stop the sentence right there.